Nursing Schools in Concord, MA

 University of Massachusetts - Boston

-The University of Massachusetts - Boston began operations in 1964 and today offers nearly 200 academic programs.
+The University of Massachusetts - Boston began operations in 1964 and today offers more than 200 academic programs.
 The school's nursing program is accredited by the Commission on Collegiate Nursing Education.
-The program maintains contact with over 215 different agencies in order to provide students with the most diverse internship and clinical work experience possible.

 Bachelor of Science in Nursing

-The Bachelor of Nursing program readies students to work in a hospital setting as well as in individual homes and community clinics.
+The Bachelor of Science in Nursing program readies students to work in hospital settings as well as in individual homes and community clinics.
 This program covers clinical and theoretical studies involved in the nursing profession.
 Students are advised to work less than 20 hours a week due to the extensive amount of study required.
 The program prepares students to take the national registered nurse licensing exam.

 Accelerated Bachelor of Science in Nursing